Quickstart

 The Internet radio toolchain

-Liquidsoap is a general audio stream generator, but is mainly intended for Internet radios.
-Before starting with the proper Liquidsoap tutorial let’s describe quickly the components of the internet radio toolchain, in case the reader is not familiar with it.
+Liquidsoap is a general audio stream generator, primarily intended for Internet radios.
+Before diving into the Liquidsoap tutorial, let’s quickly go over the components of the internet radio toolchain for those who may not be familiar with it.

 The chain is made of: